BPPV (Benign Paroxysmal Positional Vertigo)

 Reasons for Vertigo

 Vertigo usually occurs as a result of a disorder in the vestibular system (structures of the inner ear, the vestibular nerve, brainstem, and cerebellum).

-The vestibular system integrates the sensory stimuli and orients the static and moving surrounding objects in visual focus with movement of head or the person as a whole.
-With the head movement, the fluid in the semicircular canal (labyrinth apparatus) moves stimulating the nerve fibers present in it, this integrates the movement informations.
+The vestibular system integrates the sensory stimuli and orients the static and moving surrounding objects in visual focus with movement of the head or the person as a whole.
+With the head movement, the fluid in the semicircular canal (labyrinth apparatus) moves to stimulate the nerve fibers present in it, this integrates the movement information.
 The labyrinth then transmits movement information to the vestibular nerve and the vestibular nerve carries the information to the brainstem and cerebellum (areas of the brain that control balance, posture, and motor coordination).

 The ear rocks or ‘OTOCONIA’ are calcium carbonate crystals usually present in saccule or utricle (inner ear components).
 Injury or degeneration of the utricle allows the ear rocks to appear in the semicircular canal.
-This results in abnormal sensation of head movement and vertigo appears.
+This results in an abnormal sensation of head movement and vertigo appear.